Virginia Tech® home

 Tuesday/Thursday 2:00 - 3:15

-How do social conceptions of rights, public opinions, and environmental policy relate to each other and shape land use patterns?
+How do cultural conceptions of rights, public opinions, and environmental policy relate to each other and shape land use patterns and cultural patterns of interaction?
 If this sounds interesting, sign up for the collaborative four-credit Honors-UAP SuperStudio [CRN & UH 4504 + UH 4514].
-In it, you will start synthesizing policy issues and theories for non-experts as you work in a multidisciplinary team to identify a climate-related topic on which to focus your semester project.
-At the end of the semester you will have a great project for your portfolio and great experience communicating to different audiences!
+In it, you will start synthesizing policy issues and relevant sociocultural changes for non-experts as you work in a multidisciplinary team to identify a topic on which to focus your semester project.
+At the end of the semester you will have at least one great project for your portfolio and great experience communicating to different audiences.

 Tuesday/Thursday 2:00 - 3:15